rsri21us/Homework_1/README.md

 # Homework_1
 To implement a C program that uses structures, dynamic memory allocation, and  string functions provided by the C library.

+#description
+The goal of this project is to implement a C program that a variable number of keywords as command line argument, reads text from the standard input stream, searches the keywords in the input stream, and when the end of input stream is reached prints the number of times each keyword appears in the input text.

 # Getting started
 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
 #prerequisites